 - 2 tablespoons sugar

 - 1 teaspoon vanilla

-In a large bowl, whip cream, sugar & vanilla until stiff peaks form.
-Top pie with whipped cream and refrigerate for 2-3 hours.
+- In a large bowl, whip cream, sugar & vanilla until stiff peaks form.
+Refrigerate until ready to serve.

 - When ready to serve, slice the bananas and layer them over top of the caramel.
 Top the pie with whipped cream and chocolate curls.
 Serve immediately.

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.